 Rose Romero, a former Executive Assistant United States Attorney in the Northern District of Texas and Regional Director in the Securities and Exchange Commission’s Fort Worth Office, is a partner in the White Collar practice in Thompson & Knight's Dallas office.
 She concentrates her practice on government investigations, white-collar grand jury investigations, SEC examinations and investigations, and cybersecurity issues.

-Rose leads Thompson & Knight’s cross-practice Data Privacy and CyberSecurity team, and counsels clients on data privacy solutions, cybersecurity regulatory developments, the development of effective cybersecurity compliance programs and incident response plans.
+Rose is co-chair of Thompson & Knight’s cross-practice Data Privacy and CyberSecurity team, and counsels clients on data privacy solutions, cybersecurity regulatory developments, the development of effective cybersecurity compliance programs and incident response plans.
 She conducts internal investigations of cyber incidents and helps companies prosecute offenders.
 She is a frequent contributor to panels and publications concerning new developments in the cybersecurity area.